 The 5G-RG maps the traffic of the non-3GPP device to this PDU session according to the received QoS rule.

-Figure 6.4.2-3 5G-RG receives session policy for non-3GPP devices
+Figure 6.4.2.1-3 5G-RG receives session policy for non-3GPP devices in PDU session establishment procedure

 The 5G-RG receives the session policy for non-3GPP devices during its own PDU Session establishment procedure.
 The 5G-RG performs PDU session establishment procedure according to clause 4.3.2.1 of TS 23.502 [3] with the following differences:

-In step 1, 5G-RG includes non-3GPP access indication in PDU Session Establishment Request to requests the session policy for non-3GPP devices behind it.
+- In step 1, 5G-RG includes non-3GPP access indication in PDU Session Establishment Request to requests the session policy for non-3GPP devices behind it.

-During SM Policy Association Establishment procedure, in step 3, the SMF reports non-3GPP access indication to the PCF and in step 4, the PCF sends session policy for non-3GPP devices to the SMF.
+- During SM Policy Association Establishment procedure, in step 3, the SMF reports non-3GPP access indication to the PCF and in step 4, the PCF sends session policy for non-3GPP devices to the SMF.

+- In step 5a. the SMF sends the corresponding port number range used for the packets of the non-3GPP device category which are transferred in this PDU session to the UPF.
+Then the UPF can monitor the packets transferred in this PDU session, e.g. drop the packet which is transferred via this PDU session but does not belong to the non-3GPP device category.

-In steps 6 and 7, the SMF sends the session policy for non-3GPP devices to the UE in PDU Session Establishment Response.
+- In steps 6 and 7, the SMF sends the session policy for non-3GPP devices to the UE in PDU Session Establishment Response.

-Editor's note: It is FFS whether the session policy for non-3GPP devices could be provided via URSP.
+The mapping relationship between non-3GPP device category identifier and the corresponding port number range used for the packets of the non-3GPP device category when transferred in the 5GS is transferred to the 5G-RG during PDU Session Establishment procedure.
+Other parameters in session policy can be transferred via URSP.

+a) to establish a QoS flow for one category of non-3GPP devices;

+b) the DNN / S-NSSAI corresponding to the PDU session of the QoS flow for non-3GPP devices;

+c) the non-3GPP device category identifier.

+6.4.2.2 SMF initiates PDU Session Modification or Establishment for One Non-3GPP Device Category

+Figure 6.4.2.2-1 SMF initiated PDU Session Modification for a non-3GPP device category

+0. The 5G-RG establishes a PDU session and receives the session policy for non-3GPP devices during its own PDU Session establishment procedure.
+The 5G-RG performs PDU session establishment procedure according to clause 4.3.2.1 of TS 23.502 [3] with the following differences:

+- In step 1, 5G-RG includes non-3GPP access indication in PDU Session Establishment Request to requests the session policy for non-3GPP devices behind it.

+- During SM Policy Association Establishment procedure, in step 3, the SMF reports non-3GPP access indication to the PCF and in step 4, the PCF sends session policy for non-3GPP devices to the SMF.